tyjhart/spokanecrime/README.md

 ## Violence and Crime Classifications

 In some of the analysis I've made distinctions between violent and non-violent crimes.
-For the purposes of this project, violent crimes include assault, homicide, robbery, rape, and murder.
+For the purposes of this project, violent crimes include assault, drive-by shooting, homicide, robbery, rape, and murder.
 While this isn't an exhaustive list of all possible violent crime on the books in our state, it fits the data provided by SPD.
-Each week when new data is processed I verify that every offense is parsed and categorized properly.
+Each week when new data is processed I verify that offenses are parsed and categorized properly.
 If additional types of violent crime are committed and reported in the data I'll add them to the list and they'll become part of the classification process.

 ## Contact